 Where a security is granted over a property which belongs to the bankrupt and a third party jointly, then, in so far as the bankrupt's interest is a beneficial one, the creditor is secured to that extent, and he may not prove in the bankruptcy without acknowledging the security1.
 There is no difference between property owned by the bankrupt as tenant in common and property owned by the bankrupt as joint tenant with the third party.
-Where the property, if given up, would augment the bankrupt's estate, credit must be given for its value as security2.
+Where the property, if given up, would augment the bankrupt's estate, credit must

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.